There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 Vertebral Body Tethering

 One of our advanced pediatric procedures refers to Vertebral Body Tethering Surgery.
 Dr. Shyam Kishan is trained in the tethering procedure, which is a fairly new Scoliosis correction technique.
 With this procedure, fusing vertebrae is not needed and this allows motion in the spine with less scaring.
 This is a minimally invasive procedure whereby the surgeons will have access to the spine through different small incisions.
-The surgeons will then attach a special rope to different vertebrae and pull the rope tight.
-This straightens the spine and guides the future growth of the spine.
-This surgical approach prevents the child from spinal fusion later on.
+The vertebral tethering system is a technique employed in fusionless spinal surgeries to correct curves in the spine.
+This method involves the surgical placement of screws along the side of the spinal curve.
+These screws are then connected by a flexible cord.
+By tightening this cord, the spine is gradually pulled into a straighter alignment.
+This approach allows for the correction of the spinal curvature without the need for traditional fusion, promoting a more natural range of motion and quicker recovery.

 Under this procedure, the surgeons will stabilize the spine with rods and pins (or screws).
 They will then fuse two or more vertebrae so that the curve can stop progressing while decreasing the current curve.
 Here at the Southwest Scoliosis and Spine Institute, we use the least invasive techniques to help your child recover quickly with fewer complications.